tylrg/cs432_p3/README.md

-# cs432_p3
+# TS^3 (Twitter Sentiment/Similarity Search)
 Project 3 for CS432

-Jesse White and Tyler Gabriel
+By: Jesse White and Tyler Gabriel

-To run our program, have the necessary modulues installed as well as pip3 and then run:
+To run our program, have the necessary modulues installed as well as pip3, and then run:

 ```sh
 $ python3 cli.py